Extend Your Vacation With This 9-Day Summer Road Trip

 If you choose to catch up on rest and relaxation; however, the couple that owns the inn will be sure to take good care of you.
 Carol, one of the owners, might even bake you something sweet to snack on.
 The grand vistas will make you want to spend an extra night there and plan another trip back too.

-From Cabins, Audra State Park is on the way to your next destination and isn’t too far off the beat and path.
-Much of the park is shaded by wooded areas and the perfect place for a pit stop picnic or even take some time to cast a line into the Middle Fork River.
+Just a quick 20-minutes down the road from Phillipi, Audra State Park is on the way to your next destination and isn’t too far off the beaten path.
+Much of the park is shaded by wooded areas and is the perfect place for a picnic stop or a quick fishing cast into the Middle Fork River.

 The next stop on the road trip will lead you to Huntington.
 You’re bound to experience Appalachian history like you never have before at the Heritage Farm Museum & Village.
 While staying in one of the five cabins on the property, you’ll get to live like a true pioneer and totally disconnect from reality for a night.

 Heritage Farm Museum & Village has many entertainment opportunities so you won’t even have to leave its grounds.
-From exhibits, to interactive folk crafts, a petting zoo and much more – you’ll be completely immersed in all this unique place has to offer.
+From historical exhibits to interactive folk crafts and a brand new Adventure Park complete with zip-lines, you’ll be completely immersed in all this unique place has to offer.

 Head two hours up the road to beautiful Parkersburg for a day of fun in and out of town.
 Check into the regal Blennerhassett Hotel where you will be met with the historic charm that only a hotel in existence for more than a century can possess.